norquistD/rosie-fastapi-template/README.md

     - This should return a page that looks like this:
     ![Login page](./images/password.png)

-13. In the password box, put in your password that we made early when running our sbatch script.
+13. In the password box, put in your password that was generated in password.txt.

 Once you complete this, you should be redirected to your docs page of your API!
 You will remain logged in to your API (meaning you won't be reprompted for your password) as long as the sbatch script is running.
 If you start a new one, you will be reprompted the first time you go to it.